UMBR4L/polis-server/notes/notes__roadmap.md

     - [ ] Implement posting and commenting functionality.

 - [ ] **Final Testing and Bug Fixes (1 day)**
-  - [ ] Conduct a final round of testing to ensure all features work smoothly.
+  - [ ] Conduct thorough testing of GPT integration and enhanced bill details.
+  - [ ] Verify that GPT-generated descriptions are accurate and helpful.
-  - [ ] Address any remaining issues or bugs.
+  - [ ] Address any issues or discrepancies in the bill details page.

 ## Endpoints